Sambar deer are a challenging land management issue for conservation, recreation, agricultural productivity and road safety.

 The Lake Tyers Deer Control Trial.

-Currently in its second year of delivery, the trial is seeking additional private land owners and hunters to participate in the program.
 We want to see if by increasing hunting pressure and coordinating recreation hunting we can reduce deer abundance at scale and detect a change in vegetation condition.

 We need hunters and land owners to help us by targeting deer within the project area and importantly telling us about their management activities, especially where deer have been removed.